mvnrsa/FiberyAPIs/README.md

 Use the `webhooks` method to list any existing webhooks and the `delete_webhook` method to delete one.

+Note that the webhooks are processed via your default queue using a `FiberyWebhookJob` job.

 ### Caution

 Note that for the webhooks to really work, you have to have the `fibery_map` set up properly with the